-SDGFP will periodically conduct specific nest monitoring with agency staff or by contract to assess the status of the nesting population in the Black Hills.
+GFP will regularly conduct specific nest monitoring with agency staff or by contract to assess the status of the nesting population in the Black Hills and gather sufficient data to assess whether the species has met delisting criteria.

-SDGFP will assess the feasibility of an Osprey nest watch program using agency staff, volunteer landowners, and birdwatchers for monitoring specific nests to determine nesting status and production.
+GFP will assess the feasibility of an Osprey nest watch program using agency staff, volunteer landowners, and birdwatchers for monitoring specific nests to determine nesting status and production.

-SDGFP will continue to collect reports of summer season observations outside the known range of this species and follow up on promising reports of possible new nesting areas, if feasible, with aerial or boat searches.
+GFP will continue to collect reports of summer season observations outside the known range of this species and follow up on promising reports of possible new nesting areas, if feasible, with aerial or boat searches.

-SDGFP will evaluate the need to place additional nesting platforms in the vicinity of the Big Stone Power Plant and/or reintroduce additional young Ospreys to eastern South Dakota to attempt to encourage growth of this secondary population.
+GFP will evaluate the need to place additional nesting platforms in the vicinity of the Big Stone Power Plant and/or reintroduce additional young Ospreys to eastern South Dakota to attempt to encourage growth of this secondary population.
+Based on the scarcity of reports outside the Black Hills and central South Dakota, GFP likely needs to take a more active approach to documenting Osprey nesting in areas besides the Black Hills.